 Gippsland things to do – Mini Golf at Lakes Entrance

 What else is there to do in Lakes Entrance with kids?
 Play a round of mini-golf!
-These days Lakes Entrance has quite a few options for mini-golf.
+These days, Lakes Entrance has quite a few options for mini-golf.
 At the last count, there were 4 different mini-golf courses to play.
-You will find 3 on the main street and the other course is located towards Eastern Beach.
+You will find three on the main street and the other course towards Eastern Beach.

-This course also has the ever-popular pit trampolines that both kids and adults enjoy.
+This course also has the ever-popular pit trampolines that kids and adults enjoy.
 Mini golf has been a mainstay of fun and family entertainment in Lakes Entrance for generations.
+There is even an indoor mini-golf in Lakes Entrance.

 - Footbridge Mini Golf, Lolly Shop & IceCream Shack – 549 Esplanade, Lakes Entrance